LaunchCode-Education-Archived/gis-devops-OLD/studios/airwaze/README.md

 title: "Studio: Airwaze"
 ---

-Your goal is to pull additional about flight routes and display it on the map.
+Your goal is to pull additional data about flight routes and display it on the map.
 Once you have sourced additional flight data, allow the user to click on an airport to show all of the flights departing from that city.

 ## Setup